 Davis received her Master of Fine Arts degree from Hunter College and her Bachelor of Fine Arts from Pratt Institute.
-Her work has been exhibited nationally including exhibitions at June Kelly Gallery, Marlborough Gallery, Spanierman Modern, the Bronx Musuem, and Von Lintel Gallery.
+Her work has been exhibited nationally including exhibitions at June Kelly Gallery, Marlborough Gallery, Spanierman Modern, the Bronx Museum, and Von Lintel Gallery.
 She is currently represented by Gerald Peters Gallery New York, NY Galerie Gris in Hudson, NY and The Mayor Gallery, London.
 Her work is included in many collections, including that of The Museum of Modern Art in New York, the J. Paul Getty Museum in Los Angeles, The National Museum of Women in the Arts in Washington, D.C., The Fine Arts Museum of San Francisco, and the Victoria and Albert Museum in London.
 Davis’s work has been reviewed in Art News, Art in America and The New York Times, to name a few.
 She is the recipient of numerous awards, including The Louis Comfort Tiffany Grant, a National Endowment for the Arts Visual Artist Fellowship, and two New York Foundation for the Arts Visual Arts Fellowships.
 Her creative work is included in the book, “100 New York Painters”, and her academic practice in “100 Creative Drawing Ideas.”
 Before joining the faculty at Hunter College in 2002, Davis taught at the Parsons School of Design, the Cooper Union School of Art, and the Yale University School of Art.